Using and understanding the basis of Ragger testing capabilities

 environment generates the ELF files, which is

-<git root directory>/build/<device name>/bin/app.elf
+<git root directory>/build/<device name>/bin/app.elf.

-Let’s say we are going to run the test on nanos
+Let’s say we are going to run the test on nanos only.
+The file system should

 at least be like: